tschf/netflix-top10-apex/README.md

 * Add liquibase.properties for schema and app ID
 * Show album artwork
-* Show primary audio language
+* Show other movies attributes souch as primary audio, country of origin
+* Link to the netflix title?
+This might be inplausible